 Typically, this will start with being the best possible parent you can be.
-I recommend reading as many resources of parenting as you feel is right, which in no instance should be none.
+I recommend reading as many resources on parenting as you feel is right, which in no instance should be none.

-Too often, families that have money, particularly those that put financial capital at the top of the list employ caregivers to care for their children, after all, their time is more efficiently spent earning, and outsourcing childcare, right?
+Too often, families that have money, particularly those that put financial capital at the top of the list, employ caregivers to care for their children After all, their time is more efficiently spent earning, and outsourcing your childcare, right?

-Well doesn’t it sound stupid when I word it like that, outsourcing the raising of YOUR children?
-The caregivers can come and go, and trust me, as much as they may like your kids, they don’t care about your family and your legacy as much as you do.
+Well doesn’t it sound stupid when I word it like that?
+“Outsourcing the raising of YOUR children.”
+The caregivers can come and go, and trust me, as much as they may like your kids, they don’t care about your family and your legacy as much as you do (or should).

 So who parents then?

-For year and years and centuries and millennia, children were raised by a parent(usually the mother), and often times close friends and family too.
+For years – centuries – even millennia, children were raised by a parent(usually the mother), and often times close friends and family too.
 And this led to children that grew to be much more emotionally stable as there is a sense of permanence rather than transience in their lives.

 I know, I know, its hard on a single income these days, to get by to provide for a family, I understand that.
 But this is a long term investment, and like everything else you should do, you’re delaying gratification for a huge payoff.